fusion-energy/neutronics-workshop/README.md

 - Cross sections can be plotted for specific isotopes, elements and full materials.
 - Beryllium 9 has the lowest threshold energy for neutron multiplication reactions.
 - Lithium 6 has the highest probability of producing tritium at low neutron energies.
+- Lithium 6 enrichment has the highest probability of producing tritium at low neutron energies.
+- Understand that lithium enrichment increases tritium production from low energy neutrons.

 &ensp;
 ## --------------------------------------------------------------------------------------------------------------